josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/2-client-side-authentication.md

 | put               | Update           | Update a resource                   | 200 (OK) or 201 (created)    |
 | delete            | Delete           | Delete a resource                   | 200 (OK) or 204 (no content) |

-Log any errors out to the console from your axios requests while building out a client, and keep an eye out for these common error codes (sad path!) that may show up.
-Understanding what they mean will make debugging a lot easier.
+To make debugging easier as you're building out your web client, log any errors to the console from your axios requests.
+You can always just Google the error codes and messages that show up, but knowing the common ones will make your life a lot easier!
+Here are some good ones to know:

 * **400 Bad Request:** you sent an invalid JSON document (e.g. a "}" is missing), or the syntax/content is incorrect.